July 22nd, 1954: Alison, NC

 The light was blinding bright, blowing away the night like a bomb.
 The night that now seemed so surreal and strange.
 Ronnie had dreamed again of burning down the house, seen his parents succumb to the smoke without even waking up.
 The smoldering ruins looked perfectly natural now, the blackened metal stove and water heater cartoonish.
-He thought about the movie theatre cartoons.
+He thought about the movie theater cartoons.
 He’d miss them.
 It was almost all that he'd miss.
 He wouldn't miss the noisy house with all the yelling and fighting.
 That was what had finally done it, the explosions in his head from the clanging, banging noise.
-Ronnie wished that he'd saved his little green army men.
+He wished that he'd saved his little green army men.
 They were in a blackened lump on the stone porch.
 He'd really meant to take them.
 He'd been so entranced by the flames that he'd forgotten about everything else.

 The woods darkened the sky, and the birds here sounded darker as well.
 He passed old tombstones leaning at crazy angles.
-Beloved wife, beloved son, all of them from the 1800s to the early 1900s.
+Beloved wife, beloved son, all of them were from the 1800s to the early 1900s.
 The biggest ones were all Morrison.
 They'd been a rich family who owned factories long ago.
-Some of his aunts and uncles had worked for them, years ago.
+Some of his aunts and uncles had worked for them.
 He remembered stories.
 He didn't think anyone was sad that the Morrisons were all dead now.
 The thought suddenly hit him that his parents were really dead.
 There was no turning back, even if he wanted to.
 Suddenly tired, he decided to lie down on the soft leaf-covered ground and take a nap.

 He dreamed that stars were talking to him, twinkling around his head.
 They were warm and loving, and wanted to take care of him.
 That dream faded, and he awoke with a start.
 The last dream had been of his father beating him with a belt while his mother looked on, hands covering her mouth.
 He realized that he’d slept the day away and had lost his bearings.
 An owl spoke to him through the darkness.
 He answered, trying to imitate the owl’s sound.
 His throat was dry, though, and his stomach empty.
 Fully awake now, he realized that he was almost out of the woods.
 Not only that, but he could see a dim light in the distance.
 A house, maybe, where he could find some food and drink.
 He walked towards the light, a little faster now.
 The owl seemed to be following him, although he couldn’t see it in the darkness.
 That was OK with Ronnie, he could use a friend.